 6. The original structure was completely demolished in the 1960s

-It’s pretty sure that the preservation league didn’t think of the notion that this structure wasn’t built to stand in this location forever.
+Surely, the preservation league didn’t think of the notion that this structure wasn’t built to stand in this location forever.
 That’s why it started crumbling the moment that the exposition was completed, and continued to deteriorate the following decades.

 All elements of the structure were built with cheap materials which resulted in the structural problems becoming so acute that the entire structure, except for the steel frame, was demolished in 1964.

 It would eventually take a decade before everything was reconstructed with durable materials and the building opened again in the year 1974.